matplotlib/matplotlib/doc/api/api_changes_3.3/behaviour.rst

 `~.Axes.errorbar` now color cycles when only errorbar color is set
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Previously setting the *ecolor* would turn off automatic color cycling for the plot, leading to the
+Previously setting the *ecolor* would turn off automatic color cycling for the plot, leading to
 the lines and markers defaulting to whatever the first color in the color cycle was in the case of
 multiple plot calls.